yoyomo/chat-challenge/README.md

 4. **Use Go conventions.** Follow Go conventions for naming, formatting, and structuring your code.
 Check the [Effective Go](https://go.dev/doc/effective_go) and [Go Code Review Comments](https://go.dev/wiki/CodeReviewComments).
 5. **Leave comments** where it makes sense.
 It helps whoever reads the code after you.
-6. **Use best practices™**, whatever that means to you.
-7. **Use the CLI tool** to interact with the application.
-You can use [Postman](https://www.postman.com/), curl, or any other HTTP client to call the API directly, but for convenience there's a CLI tool in `cmd/cli` to interact with the application.
-See the instructions below on how to use it.
-8. **You may use AI assistance/co-pilots**, but remember we are looking for a meaningful and maintainable codebase, not something slapped together quickly.
+6. **You may use AI assistance/co-pilots**, but remember we are looking for a meaningful and maintainable codebase, not something slapped together quickly.

 ## Setting things up